Foadsf/ModelicaPDE/readme.md

 # Why?!

-When I started using Modelica a couple of years ago I though that I have finally found the single platform to do all my simulation.
+When I started using Modelica a couple of years ago I though that I have finally found the single platform to do all my simulations.
 Obviously I couldn't be more wrong.
-As a mechanical engineering we deal with a lot of simulations which include continuous systems with partial differential equations governing the system.
-You would assume that this should be solved problem but apparently there is nothing but a lot of questions asked in different forums, none answered properly.
-So I making this repository out of frustration to collect all the available examples I can find anywhere on the internet.
+As a mechanical engineering we deal with a lot of simulations including continuous systems with governing partial differential equations.
+You would assume that this should be a solved problem by now, but apparently there is nothing but a lot of questions asked in different forums, none answered properly.
+So I'm making this repository out of frustration to collect all the available examples I can find anywhere on the internet.
 Plus all the relevant publications, all the questions ask in different forums and other useful resources.

+## to do:
+1. investigate google search results and adding links to this page
+2. looking into the litterer and finding relevant papers and adding to the list
+3. writing summary for papers

 ## Working examples:
 1. https://www.youtube.com/watch?v=xtKLaG0tCgY